L3P3/lui/README.md

 `hook_await(promise):void` | As long as the promise is not resolved yet, rendering of the current component will be interrupted here.
 `hook_callback(function, deps):function` | Returns a function that never changes.
 It passes all arguments down to the given function after the `deps`.
 Use this when you need to pass a callback as props that needs `deps`.
 If that callback is independent of the current component (has no `deps`), move the callback out of the component.
 `hook_delay(msecs: number):boolean` | Turns `true` after the specified delay.
+`hook_dom(descriptor, props=):dom` | Alternative to a single `node_dom` child.
+Returned childs will be wrapped by this element.
+Must not be skipped or called twice per component.
 `hook_effect(function(...deps):destroy, deps: ?Array):void` | Run the given function once and every time an `deps` item changes.
 That function _may_ return another function that gets called before the effect appears again or when the component gets unmounted.
 `hook_first():boolean` | This just tells you if this is the first time the component is being rendered.
 `hook_memo(function(...deps):T, deps: ?Array):T` | When you need to do some data transformation, put your transformation code inside this hook and it only gets called when a `deps` entry changes.